Western Canada League 1909

 Billy Hamilton/HulenUnder the leadership of Billy Hamilton (aka Hulen) (whose playing career ended with an eye injury) Medicine Hat won the Western Canada title for the second straight year topping the circuit with 67 wins, edging Winnipeg Maroons for the championship.

 No official individual records were compiled for the 1909 season.
-However, from box scores and newspaper reports, we've managed to put together the statistics, both hitting and pitching for the 1909 campaign.
+However, from box scores and newspaper reports, we've managed to put together statistics, both hitting and pitching for the 1909 campaign.

 Jimmy WilsonOutfielder Lester "Tug" Wilson (right) of Medicine Hat beat out fellow Mad Hatter Lloyd Zimmerman to capture the 1909 batting crown in the Western Canada Baseball League.
 Wilson compiled a .365 mark in 88 games while Zimmerman finished at .348.
 Wally Smith of Calgary was third, at .330.
 Smith, the Broncho third baseman topped the circuit in triples, with 17, and tied Luke Collins of Regina for the lead in home runs, with 5.
 Si Bennett of Medicine Hat scored the most runs, 87, and led in two-base hits, with 24.
 Harold O'Hayer of Moose Jaw Robin Hoods stole 53 bases to top the circuit.